IDFC-Institute/mumbai-covid-data/README.md

 As the official portal allowed access to only the most recent report, we have archived past reports from June 13, 2020 and extracted data to create time-series datasets of cases, containment, health infrastructure, etc.

 [Click here](https://www.idfcinstitute.org/projects/state-capacity/covid-19-city-databases) to go to the project on IDFC Institute's website where you can find detailed posts about the datasets and relevant analyses.
-For queries, please reach out to harsh.pachisia@idfcinstitute.org or sridhar.ganapathy@idfcinstitute.org.
+For queries, please reach out to harsh.pachisia@artha.global or sridhar.ganapathy@artha.global

 **Note: All data provided as-is from BMC's COVID-19 response War Room Dashboard and may contain errors or be incomplete.**